timeplus-io/docs/docs/proton-howto.md

 You use [External Table](proton-clickhouse-external-table) to read from ClickHouse tables or write data to the ClickHouse tables.
 We verified the integration with self-hosted ClickHouse, ClickHouse Cloud, Aiven for ClickHouse and many more.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ga_DmCujEpw?si=ja2tmlcCbqa6HhwT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## How to handle UPSERT or DELETE {#upsert}
+By default, streams in Timeplus are append-only.
+But you can create a stream with `versioned_kv` or `changelog_kv` mode to support data mutation or deletion.
+The [Versioned Stream](versioned-stream) supports UPSERT (Update or Insert) and [Changelog Stream](changelog-stream) supports UPSERT and DELETE.

+You can use tools like Debezium to send CDC messages to Timeplus, or just use `INSERT` SQL to add data.
+Values with same primary key(s) will be overwritten.
+For more details, please check this video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6iplMdHJUMw?si=LGiBkw6QUjq0RGTL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## How to work with JSON {#json}